 God wants to use everyone in the church to bless the rest of the church, in all sorts of ways.
 Some of those ways particularly relate to our services, so we make space for different people to contribute to the meeting through prophecy, encouragement, prayers in God-given languages, etc. and for us to respond to what God's saying and doing and perhaps pray for each other.
 Sometimes we'll all pray for someone or something in particular, and there's a team of people available to support you in prayer after the service if that would be helpful.

 And he took bread, gave thanks, broke it, gave it to them, and said, “This is my body, which is given for you.
 Do this in remembrance of me.”
 In the same way he also took the cup after supper and said, “This cup is the new covenant in my blood, which is poured out for you."

 Jesus taught us to remember his death by eating bread and drinking wine, representing his body and blood.
 We call this simple meal communion.
 Every Sunday we eat this meal as we remember Jesus’ death and resurrection and look forward to the day he returns.
-Single-serve portions of communion (a wafer/biscuit (GF option available) and some non-alcoholic wine) are provided at all Sunday services and we take communion as part of our time together.
+Currently, single-serve portions of communion (a wafer/biscuit (GF option available) and some non-alcoholic wine) are provided at all Sunday services and we take communion as part of our time together.